 And to ensure this quality even further, creatine supplement manufacturers are also required to do their due diligence and test all their products under the 2007 GMP requirements.
 This means the contract manufacturer has to request a Certificate of Analysis (CofA) for any raw ingredients they receive—which gives the manufacturer a breakdown of purity tests carried out on the ingredients after it is made.
 The manufacturer then has to re-test the ingredients, and the results are compared to that of the CofA they received—which ensures the analysis is correct.

 A 1999 report on creatine production in China can be found here.

 Some chemical substances used in the creatine manufacturing process are highly toxic and must be extracted from the creatine before it can be digested.
-A full list of the chemicals involved in the process can be found here.

 In Canada, Health Canada requires all creatine products to be tested for these substances before they can be sold.
 This is unusual, though; the same is not true in the United States.

 Blonyx products are manufactured in the United States, but since they are sold in Canada, they are held to the rigorous Health Canada supplement standards as well as the 2007 GMPs.